iissnan/hexo-theme-next/.github/ISSUE_TEMPLATE.md

 <!-- ATTENTION!
-If you want to fast resolve your issue, WRITE IT IT ENGLISH, please.
+If you want to fast resolve your issue, WRITE IT IN ENGLISH, please.
 Not all contributors/collaborators know Chinese language and Google translate can't always give true translates on issues.
 Thanks!
 YOU MAY DELETE ALL THIS RECOMENDATIONS AND USE TEMPLATES WHICH PLACED BELOW.
 -->